Seok Young Hong

 CV: pdf

-Before joining Lancaster I worked at Nottingham University as an Assistant Professor.
+Previously, I worked at Lancaster University as an Associate Professor and at Nottingham University as an Assistant Professor.

-Previously, I studied at Cambridge University where I completed Mathematical Tripos Part III and then
+I studied at Cambridge University where I completed the Mathematical Tripos Part III and then earned

-a PhD in Pure Mathematics and Mathematical Statistics in 2018, supervised by Prof. Oliver Linton.
+a PhD in Pure Mathematics and Mathematical Statistics in 2018, supervised by Professor Oliver Linton.

-** In March 2023, I co-organised a financial econometrics conference in honour of Professor Stephen Taylor, conference link.
+• In March 2023, I co-organised a financial econometrics conference in honour of Professor Stephen Taylor.

 • Comparing factor models with conditioning information

-• Volatility estimation and forecasts using price durations
+• Volatility estimation and forecasts based on price durations

 (with Ingmar Nolte, Stephen J. Taylor and Xiaolu Zhao).